adobe/aem-core-wcm-components/README.md

 Visit the [roadmap wiki page](https://github.com/adobe/aem-core-wcm-components/wiki#roadmap) for upcoming changes.

-\* The Content Fragment Component is an extension to the Core Components and must be separately downloaded and explicitly enabled.

 ## Component Versioning

 The components' versioning scheme is documented on the [AEM Core WCM Components' versioning policies](https://github.com/adobe/aem-core-wcm-components/wiki/Versioning-policies) wiki page.